rafaelws/galactic-chaos/README.md

 - [] game object status
 - [] items
+- [] {bug} if a ship is destroyed, its projectiles vanish (the projectiles should live by themselves)
 - [] {pending} game objects movement patterns (verify feasibility) - arc, 8, drone, pursuer...
 - [] {pending} fix level manager step function